-Content and composition of the programme
+Paragraph 3 - Content and composition of the programme

-Article 5 Goal of the programme
+Article 5 - Goal of the programme

-- The programme is intended to educate students to earn a Master of Science degree in Applied Earth Sciences (AES), Civil Engineering (CE), Environmental Engineering (ENV), Construction Management and Engineering (CME) or Transport, Infrastructure and Logistics (TIL) respectively, providing them with such a level of knowledge, insight and skills in the area of the above mentioned programmes, that graduates can fulfil positions on the labour market at the Master's level. - 2.
-The Intended Learning Outcomes of the different programmes are outlined in the programme-specific Annexes to these Regulations.
+- The programme is intended to educate students to earn a Master of Science degree in Applied Earth Sciences (AES), Civil 1.
+Engineering (CE), Environmental Engineering (ENV), Construction Management and Engineering (CME) or Transport, Infrastructure and Logistics (TIL) respectively, providing them with such a level of knowledge, insight and skills in the area of the above mentioned programmes, that graduates can fulfil positions on the labour market at the Master's level. - The Intended Learning Outcomes of the different programmes are outlined in the programme-specific Annexes to this TER.
+2

-Article 6 Track
+Article 6 - Track

-- 1. The Master degree programme in Civil Engineering has the following tracks, with the stated content in the annex to this TER:
+- The Master degree programme in Civil Engineering has the following tracks, with the stated content in the programme-specific 1 Annex to this TER:

 - " Construction Materials (CM)

 - " Structural Engineering (SE)

 - " Hydraulic Engineering (HE)

 - " Hydraulic and Offshore Structures (HOS)

 - " Geotechnical Engineering (GE)

 - " Traffic and Transport Engineering (TTE)

-- 2. The Master degree programme in Applied Earth Sciences has the following tracks, with the stated content in the annex to this TER:
+- The Master degree programme in Applied Earth Sciences has no tracks.
+2.

-- " Applied Earth Sciences

-- " Applied Geophysics

-- The Master Degree Programme Environmental Engineering has the following tracks, with the stated content in the annex to this TER:
+- The Master Degree Programme Environmental Engineering has the following tracks, with the stated content in the annex to this 3.
+TER:

 - " Water Resources Engineering (WRE)

 - " Atmospheric Environmental Engineering (AEE)

 - " Resource and Waste Engineering (R&WE)

-- 4. The Master Degree Programme Construction Management and Engineering has no tracks.
+- 4 The Master Degree Programme Construction Management and Engineering has no tracks.

 - 5. The Master Degree Programme Transport, Infrastructure and Logistics has no tracks.

-Article 7 Composition of the programme and degree audits
+Article 7 - Composition of the programme and degree audits

-- 1. The programme includes the Master's degree audit, with a study load of 120 credits. - 2.
-Following approval from the two Boards of Examiners concerned, a student may take an individual double degree programme in which two Master's programmes are combined simultaneously to create a programme of at least 180 credits.
+- The degree programme consists of at least 120 credits.
+The degree audit is a final assessment by the Board of Examiners whereby 1 it is determined, in accordance with Section 7.10 of the Act, whether all examinations in the subjects of the degree programme have been successfully completed. - Following approval from the two Boards of Examiners concerned, a student may take an individual double degree programme in 2 which two Master's programmes are combined simultaneously to create a programme of at least 180 credits.
 Upon completion the student is awarded two Master's diplomas.
-The student must earn at least 60 unique credits for each Master's degree programme. - 3.
-A course that was part of the Bachelor's degree programme that qualified a student for admission to the Master's degree programme may not be included in the Master's degree programme.
+The student must earn at least 60 unique credits for each Master's degree programme. - A course that was part of the Bachelor's degree programme that qualified a student for admission to the Master's degree programme may not be included in the Master's degree programme.
 If a compulsory component has already been completed in the aforementioned Bachelor's degree programme, the Board of Examiners will designate an alternative course.
-If an elective course of the degree programme has already been completed in the aforementioned Bachelor's degree programme, the student will select an alternative elective course.

-- 4. The Master's degree audit is concluded with a final test or assignment.
-This test or assignment demonstrates that the student possesses and is able to apply the knowledge, insight and skills acquired in the degree programme. - 5.
-The degree programme and its courses are described in the Annex, including the study load, number of contact hours and form of examination of each course, as well as the programming of the examination and the language. - 6.
-The actual design of the educational programme is elaborated in greater detail in the study guide.
+If an elective course of the degree programme has already been completed in the aforementioned Bachelor's degree programme, the student will select an alternative elective course. - The degree programme and its courses are described in the programme-specific Annexes to this TER, including the study load, 4. number of contact hours and form of examination of each course, as well as the programming of the examination and the language. - The actual design of the educational programme is elaborated in greater detail in the study guide.
+5

-Article 8 Form of the programme
+Article 8 - Form of the programme

-The degree programmes are offered exclusively on a full-time basis.
+The programme is offered exclusively as full-time.

-Article 9 Language
+Article 9 - Language